socialray/makahiki-ktuh/doc/configuration-challenge-admin-challenge-settings.rst

    :width: 600 px
    :align: center

 It is important to enable email so that the "Send Feedback" button and email-based reminders for users work.
-Provide the information here.
+To enable email, please make sure the environment variable MAKAHIKI_EMAIL_INFO is set before the server started. see :ref:`section-environment-variables` for setting environment variables.
+Once environment variable MAKAHIKI_EMAIL_INFO is set, check the "Email enalbed", and provide the "Contact email" and the email host information to enable email.

 Configure landing page
 ----------------------